 - Official Class PowerPoint

-- Due to conflict of interest, instructors with educational institutions will not be able to be personally compensated by Pet Emergency Education for classes they teach to their students.
-However, students of the institution will be able to attend the class and become certified through Pet Emergency Education, LLC at a reduced cost of $29.95 (regular rate is $69.95).
-Instructors will register the students for the class (which can be taught throughout the semester), on the Student Registration Form (if school is providing payment) OR through a private payment link for the students to register and pay for themselves.
-Instructors are required to submit a completed roster with each participants signature within 72 hours after the class is held or students have completed the curriculum.
+- To avoid any conflict of interest, instructors with educational institutions will not be able to be personally compensated by Pet Emergency Education for classes they teach to their students.
+However, students of the institution will be able to attend the class and become certified through Pet Emergency Education, LLC at a dramatically reduced cost of $29.95 (regular rate is $69.95).

 - Instructors teaching to the public

 - Instructors that are educators may also choose to teach Pet Emergency Education, LLC certification classes to the public and/or animal community independent of their educational institution for monetary compensation.
-If the instructor chooses to do so, they must additionally sign the Instructor’s Agreement for our full active instructors.
-This agreement will allow for monetary compensation for public/private classes outside of the educational institution.
+If the instructor chooses to do so, they must go to the Become an Instructor link and apply to our full instructor program.
+Become An Instructor

-- If an instructor moves or changes their address or changes employment with the school, they are required to notify Pet Emergency Education immediately providing the new shipping information to us through email.
+- If an instructor moves or changes their address (if cards/certificates are mailed directly to the instructor), or changes employment with the school, they are required to notify Pet Emergency Education immediately providing the new shipping information to us through email.
 Any instructor that does not update their mailing address causing materials and supplies to be send to an incorrect or old address will be responsible for the shipping costs and any loss or damage to supplies incurred.

-- Instructors will teach using the Pet Emergency Education PowerPoint and lesson plans provided through the training Instructors are encouraged to add their own “spin” on their classes and may change and/or add pictures as long as the instructor has ownership and/or legal copyright approval for any pictures displayed in the presentation, however the steps to PetCPR+ must be followed without deviation.
+- Instructors will teach using the Pet Emergency Education PowerPoint and lesson plans provided through the training Instructors but encouraged to add their own “spin” on their classes and may change and/or add pictures as long as the instructor has ownership and/or legal copyright approval for any pictures displayed in the presentation.
+The steps to PetCPR+ animal CPR, however, must be followed without deviation.